-Barry Soper: Tories have a real dilemma
+Barry Soper: Donald Trump is a Twitter toddler in a White House playpen

 Just imagine if Trump was left to handle it, there'd be war against Europe by now.

-The Brits are resisting how they, or how any reasonable person would want to respond.
-They've maintained their stiff upper lip and have sent their international trade secretary Liam Fox to Washington to apologise for the leak, not to The Don, but to his ever-present daughter Ivanka!
+The Brits are resisting how they, or how any reasonable person, would want to respond.
+They've maintained their stiff upper lip and have sent their international trade secretary Liam Fox to Washington to apologise for the leak, not to The Don, but to his ever-present daughter Ivanka.

 The good news out of all of this, Trump triumphed, is "the wonderful United Kingdom will soon have a new Prime Minister."